Wi-Fi owner spying on someone's browsing history

 Here is a short summary of the article:

-• Your WiFi provider can see your browsing history on any device
+• Your WiFi provider can see your browsing history on any device.
+Internet service providers can view browsing history and internet activity despite the use of VPNs or incognito modes.

-• One can see your browsing history on all types of routers if he wants it bad enough
+• One can see your browsing history on all types of routers if he wants it bad enough.
+The Wi-Fi owner or administrator can monitor internet activity on their network.

 • Except for search history, there are other sensitive data that can be monitored